mkatouda/meeko-vina/README.md

 ## Tutorial

-You can try tutorial of placingmd to know how to install and run:
+You can try tutorial of meekovina to know how to install and run:
 https://colab.research.google.com/github/mkatouda/meekovina/blob/main/meekovina_tutorial_jp.ipynb

 ## Requirements